 Developed by Goichi Hosoda, the Japanese journalist, the Ichimoku cloud was first published in 1969.
 Called the ‘Ichimoku Kinko Hyo’ in Japanese, it roughly translates to ‘one-look equilibrium chart’; a befitting description since, with just one look, traders can get a good amount of information.

 When working with this indicator, there will be five lines on the price chart.
 The ‘cloud’ will form between two of these lines – called the Senkou Spans.
 Let’s dive into the different lines that make up the indicator:

 - Tenkan Sen: also called the conversion line, the Tenkan Sen signals minor changes and resistance.
 It’s the average of the nine-period high and the nine-period low

 - Kijun Sen: also called the base line, Kijun Sen is the confirmation line that can be used to analyse market price momentum.
-It’s derived as the average of the 26-period high and the 26-period low.
+It’s the average of the 26-period high and the 26-period low.
 The base line is the midpoint of the 26-day high-low range

 - Senkou Spans: there are two types of ‘leading’ lines – Senkou Span A and Senkou Span B

 - The first marks the midpoint between the conversion line and the base line, forming the upper of the two cloud boundaries